Skip to content

 subnetsSubnet metadata by role/zone with {id, shards, public} for each subnet

-load_balancersMap of LB name → {dns_name, arn, target_group_arns} (AWS) or {ip_address, instance_groups} (GCP)
+load_balancersMap of LB name → {dns_name, arn, target_group_arns} (AWS) or {ip_address, instance_groups} (Google Cloud)

 Shard Module